Tuesday, May 28, 2019

 "[in response to Matthew 13:55-57 and Mark 6:3-4] Only if you follow the traditions of men which Protestants believe.
 However, Tradition and Scripture tell us that Jesus was an only child.
 Therefore, any use of the word "adelphoi" must be in the general sense that we use the word "brother" today.
 As in good friend, cousin, church companion, and many other senses."

-Nowhere does Scripture expressly state that Jesus Christ was an only child or that Mary remained a virgin for her entire life.
+Nowhere does Scripture state that Jesus Christ was an only child or that Mary remained a virgin for her entire life.
 Never in Scripture do we see the Angel Gabriel or some other messenger sent by God to tell Joseph that he was not to consummate his marriage.
 The basis for Mary's perpetual virginity is uninspired legends and unreasonable inferences that go far beyond Scripture.

 Adelphoi does not always mean physical brothers.
 Nonetheless, the New Testament does not use the Greek word to mean cousin.
 The context of these passages demands that we understand the brothers and sisters to mean blood relatives.
 British Methodist theologian and scholar Adam Clarke said the following in his commentary on Matthew 13:55: